How to Write an Effective Grant Proposal Cover Letter

 Don't try anything "cute," as foundation officials will not be impressed.

 The cover letter would not be appropriate for a story about a client, although you should have a story for other parts of your proposal, such as the description of the problem.
-You should, however, include a paragraph about why your organization is the one that can best accomplish this mission.
+Include a paragraph about why your organization is the one that can best accomplish this mission.
 Survey your competitive organizations and assess just how and where you excel.
 That may be in the strength of your staff and volunteers, your experience with this particular problem, or the community support you enjoy.

 You don't need to mention the names of competitors or criticize them.
 Just highlight your strengths.
 This would be a good time to consult with others around the office.
 Pull a few people together and brainstorm how your nonprofit excels.